A formula to improve the estimation of the genetic relationship between two parents

 Multiply by …

-An interesting thing worth noting is that testing an unlimited number of full-siblings and plugging the result into the AYPR tool wouldn’t result in an average near 100% coverage of the parents’ genomes.
+It’s interesting to note that testing an unlimited number of full-siblings and plugging the result into the AYPR tool wouldn’t result in an average near 100% coverage of the parents’ genomes.
 Since the parent’s are likely to have 25% NIR, the best average you could get across a population, even with unlimited children’s kits, would be 75%.
 For a value that converts to cM, that’s 37.5% (3/8) of the whole genome.
 That means that the lower bound on the multiple from an unlimited number of children’s kits would be (8/3) * (1/2) = 4/3.
 Each multiple after the addition of a new sibling will get lower, starting at four and trending towards 4/3.

 Also of note is that this process could be made even better.
-If the direct-to-consumer genotyping companies could start separating the two chromosome copies, we could find even more of the DNA two parents might share when we check two siblings.
+If we could identify which of our applicable chromosome copies are maternal and which are paternal, we could find even more of the DNA two parents might share when we check two siblings.
 In addition to using the AYPR tool, you’d have to compare your paternal homologues to your sibling’s maternal copies, as well as your maternal to your sibling’s paternal.
-You would then add the total cM of these segments to the result of the AYPR tool, excluding duplicate segments or parts thereof.
+You would then add the total cM of these segments to the result of the AYPR tool, excluding duplicate segments or the overlapping parts thereof.

 Checking our work:

 How much more accurate are the results when we use the results of a sibling in addition to our own?
 I noted above that the method of multiplying by four is going to result in anywhere from 68% to 143% of the actual DNA shared by the parents.
 That comes from the 99% confidence intervals (15.2-35.8%) for shared fully-identical regions (FIR) between siblings, which is centered on 25%.
-The number of runs of homozygosity (ROH, or amount of a genome that’s identical over both chromosome copies) in a child of two siblings is the same as the FIR between siblings.
-ROH values such as that and others will be published here.
+The average amount of runs of homozygosity (ROH, or amount of a genome that’s identical over both chromosome copies) in a child of two siblings is the same as the average FIR between siblings.
+ROH values for that case and other can be found here.
 Rather than getting the range of undershooting/overshooting for two siblings’ kits and comparing it to the 68-143% range from one kit, there’s a way to more accurately describe how much the improvement will be, on average, when adding a sibling’s kit.